damien-rivet/JamfKit/README.md

 #### BaseObject ####

-Represents the common denominator between all the JAMF objects which must contains at least an `identifier` and a `name` properties.
+Represents the common denominator between all the JSS objects which must contains at least an `identifier` and a `name` properties.

 #### Building ####